 - If AGM is held the date requires to be mentioned.

 Documentation for filing Form AOC-4

-- Financial Statements all inclusive of company’s Board Reports, Auditors Report and other financial documents which have been duly authenticated as per section-134.
+- Financial Statements all inclusive of the company’s Board Reports, Auditors Report, and other financial documents which have been duly authenticated as per section-134.

 - Statements of Subsidiaries in compliance with section 129.
 Addressed by form AOC-1.

 - Facts and Statements listing down the reasons behind not adopting financial statements in AGM

 - Facts and reasons behind not conducting the AGM.